math1p0027/slides/slides.md

 ---

 # VII.
 IMPLICATIONS FOR MACHINE LEARNING
+##  A. Semi-Supervised Learning (SSL)

 --

-#  A. Semi-Supervised Learning (SSL)
+-Traditional ML assumes data is i.i.d. (same distribution in train & test)

+Causal perspective: distributions may change, but causal mechanisms stay mostly stable

+This challenges how we use unlabeled data in SSL

+---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING
+## B. Adversarial Vulnerability

+---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING
+## C. Robustness and Strong Generalization

+---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING
+## D. Pre-training, Data Augmentation, and Self-Supervision

+---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING
+## E. Reinforcement Learning

+---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING
+## F. Scientific Applications

 --

-# B. Adversarial Vulnerability

---

-# C. Robustness and Strong Generalization

---

-# D. Pre-training, Data Augmentation, and Self-Supervision

---

- # E. Reinforcement Learning

---

-# F. Scientific Applications

---
+# VII.
+IMPLICATIONS FOR MACHINE LEARNING

-#  G. Multi-Task Learning and Continual Learning
+##  G. Multi-Task Learning and Continual Learning